-\textbf{Related Literature}: In the binary treatment setup, the propensity score method is proposed by \cite{rosenbaum1983central} and \cite{rosenbaum1984reducing}. \cite{hahn1998role} computes asymptotic variance bounds for the average treatment effect (ATE) and the ATT and proposes efficient estimators of them by applying the theory of semiparametric estimation (\cite{newey1990semiparametric} and \cite{bickel1993efficient}). \cite{hirano2003efficient} give another efficient estimator called the inverse probability weighted estimator.
-For the quantile treatment effect (QTE), which is often of interest for measuring inequality, \cite{firpo2007efficient} obtains similar efficiency results.
+\textit{Related Literature.} In the binary treatment setup, the propensity score method is proposed by \cite{rosenbaum1983central} and \cite{rosenbaum1984reducing}. \cite{hahn1998role} computes asymptotic variance bounds for the average treatment effect and the ATT and proposes efficient estimators of them by applying the theory of semiparametric estimation developed by \cite{newey1990semiparametric} and \cite{bickel1993efficient}. \cite{hirano2003efficient} give another efficient estimator called the inverse probability weighted estimator, of which finite sample performances are investigated in \cite{herren2023true}.
+For the quantile treatment effect, which is often of interest for measuring inequality, \cite{firpo2007efficient} obtains similar efficiency results.
 In the missing data literature, \cite{chen2008semiparametric} derive the semiparametric efficiency bound for the parameter conditional on the treated subpopulation when the propensity score is correctly specified by a parametric model.

 Theoretical studies on the estimation of treatment effects in a multivalued treatment setup are initiated by \cite{imbens2000role}, who generalizes the framework of Rosenbaum and Rubin.
-For efficient estimation, \cite{cattaneo2010efficient} provides the efficient influence function and the semiparametric efficiency bound for parameters under general moment conditions, extending results given by \cite{hahn1998role} and \cite{hirano2003efficient} in the binary setup.
+For efficient estimation, \cite{cattaneo2010efficient} provides the efficient influence function and the semiparametric efficiency bound for parameters defined via general moment conditions, extending results given by \cite{hahn1998role} and \cite{hirano2003efficient}.
 While \cite{cattaneo2010efficient} focuses on multivalued treatment effects on the whole population, \cite{farrell2015robust} considers the efficient estimation of the average treatment effect on the treated, and \cite{lee2018efficient} investigates efficiency bounds for multivalued treatment effects on subpopulation in general, but those for parametric propensity scores are not covered.